 The ‘E’ of real estate is a conceptual framework that makes manifest that the learn/work environment is a catalyst for people’s performance and therefore has a strategic impact.
 It is an integrated interdisciplinary approach to unleash the potential in people.

 The ‘E’ of real estate podcast is a community for the discovery journey about an integrated learn/work environment ecosystem to add value since adding relevant value is the key to any success.

 “If you change the environment, you change the people.”

 (R. Buckminster Fuller)

-The diversity of four perspectives ensures for valuable additions and cross-pollination.
-Each of the perspectives are potentially very powerful but should be honored all four and in their context to take the whole of available approaches into account.
+The diversity of four distinct perspectives, Engagement, Effectiveness, Efficiency and Evidence, ensures valuable additions and cross-pollination.
+Each of the E-perspectives is potentially very powerful but should be all honoured in their integrated context to take the whole of available approaches into account.